About this listing

 -Towards Av Benavides-Av Larco intersection.

-Other stores in this area include assorted banks; travel agencies; bars; cafés; peruvian as well as international, fish, oriental, and italian cuisines; bookstores (Mario Vargas Llosa is our Nobel prize for Literature); Calle de las Pizzas (pedestrian street with pizza and beer restaurants--very busy in the evenings); boutiques, theaters, art exhibitions, casinos, discos/clubs, Peruvian handcrafts and paintings (hub is on Av Petit Thouars, one block East from Av Larco-Ovalo Miraflores intersection), connections to the Pacific Ocean (surfing is a major sport; Sofia Mulanovich our world champion), and many more places and activities that mark the throbbing, vigorous city.
+Other stores in this area include assorted banks; travel agencies; bars; cafés; peruvian as well as international, fish, oriental, and italian cuisines; bookstores (Mario Vargas Llosa is our Nobel prize for Literature); Calle de las Pizzas (pedestrian street with pizza and beer restaurants--very busy in the evenings); boutiques, theaters, art exhibitions, casinos, discos/clubs, Peruvian handcrafts and paintings (hub is on Av Petit Thouars, one block East from Av Larco-Ovalo Miraflores intersection), connections to the Pacific Ocean (surfing is a major sport; Sofia Mulanovich our world champion), and many more places and activities that mark a throbbing, vigorous city.

-If from Av Larco you keep going down Av Benavides, you'll get to Bajada Balta: both a pedestrian and car route to go down to the sea level boardwalk (malecón).
+If at Av Larco you keep going down Av Benavides, you'll get to Bajada Balta: both a pedestrian and car route to go down to the sea level boardwalk (malecón).
 Or, if you cross Bajada Balta and take a left along Malecón Balta, you'll get to Parque del Amor, which overlooks the ocean--if you're lucky, you'll see the sunset!

 3. ARCHEOLOGIAL SITES / MUSEUMS: Pre-Inca huacas, which include small site museums, are other touristic centres.